-3.1 Handling Context-Independent Transformations Using Rewrite Rules transformations manually, we can capture them into generalized rewrite rules.
+3.1 Handling Context-Independent Transformations Using Rewrite Rules

+Intermediate programs are mostly linked by uniform context-independent transformations on isolated subterms.
+Instead of performing and proving these local transformations manually, we can capture them into generalized rewrite rules.
 That equivalence is preserved when these generalized rewrite rules are applied, needs to be proven only once.
 By maintaining and using a collection of local transformations that have been proven correct, we can lower proof complexity and later increase the computer assistance and automation.